Learning Navigation Behaviors End-to-End with AutoRL: INTRODUCTION

-As our solution to these problems, we present Shaped-DDPG, an algorithm that combines deep RL with gradient-free hyperparameter optimization to shape both the rewards and network architectures of basic navigation policies.
-Shaped-DDPG takes a parameterized reward function along with the true objective; it then uses large-scale hyperparameter optimization to shape the reward.
-With this reward fixed, it then optimizes network layer sizes to identify the most successful policies for the given navigation task.
-Trained in simulation in small environments with only static obstacles, Shaped-DDPG learns robust point to point and path following policies that cope with both static and dynamic obstacles.
+Hyperparameter tuning can improve learning behavior: gradient-free, evolutionary methods, such as Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \cite{cmaes}, can transform an algorithm that fails to converge into one that produces near-optimal policies.
+To simplify deep RL training, we present AutoRL, which automates the search for both the shaped reward and the neural network architecture.
+AutoRL combines deep RL with gradient-free hyperparameter optimization.
+It takes a parameterized reward function along with the true objective, and then uses large-scale hyperparameter optimization to shape the reward.
+With this reward fixed, it then optimizes network layer sizes to identify the most successful policies for the given task.
+Applied to point-to-point and path-following tasks, AutoRL learns robust policies that cope with both static and dynamic obstacles, even though the tasks are trained in simulation in small environments with only static obstacles.
+The specific contributions of this work are the AutoRL method as well as point-to-point and path-following navigation policies.

-We evaluate these policies in three large building environments (Fig. \ref{fig:environments}) with respect to various noise levels and number of moving obstacles.
-Our simulation results show the policies have much higher success rate, up to 83\% and 56\% higher over the baseline, respectively, and are robust to noise.
+We evaluate these policies in three large building environments (Fig. \ref{fig:environments}) with respect to various noise levels and a number of moving obstacles.
+Our simulation results show the path following and point to point policies have higher success rate in novel environments, on average 23\% and 26\% higher over the baseline, respectively, and are robust to noise.
 In experiments on a real robot (Fig. \ref{fig:fetchFun}), we observe reliable obstacle avoidance in dynamic environments and collision-free navigation along 80+ m paths.